Choose another writer in this calendar:

 died, in 1640, Walton left London.
 His second marriage was with Anne

 Ken in 1646; two of their children survived.
 Anne died in 1662.
+She was the eldest daughter of Thomas Ken, attorney-at-law.
 Despite his modest education, Walton read widely, and associated

 with writers and scholars.
 Until 1643 he lived in the parish of St.